sayan10rakshit/Fast-Chat/README.md

 ### Installation

 1. Clone the repository
-2. Install the required Python packages using pipenv:
+2. Install the required dependencies using pipenv:

 ```sh
 pipenv install